rnab/qpred/qfracture/Readme.txt

 The intention is to update the QFracture algorithms annually.

 This is the initial 2009, released on the day of publication of the BMJ QFracture paper, 20/11/2009, and has STATA dta time stamp: 2 Sep 2009 08:55.

+There are a few patients where the risk of hip fracture calculated with the algorithm appears to exceed the overall estimated fracture risk.
+This situation affects less than 0.5% of the population and is found in the most  elderly patients with multiple risk  factors.
+Since the hip fracture algorithm has the better performance, we have substituted this value for the overall fracture risk value for those patients to avoid any under-estimation in risk.
+There are less data available for modelling at the extremes of age and this is the most likely explanation for why the models appear less stable at the extremes.